andreschprr/E-E-Data-Assignment/README.md

 ----------------------

 The Data Assignment solution has five elements:
-1. A PDF generated from an RMarkdown file
+1. A PDF generated from an RMarkdown file "Data Assignment 12215739.Rmd"
-2. The RMardown file that generated the PDF
+2. The RMardown file that generated the PDF "Data Assignment 12215739.pdf"
-3. An R file with the same code as the RMarkdown
+3. An R file with the same code as the RMarkdown "R file - Data Assignment.R"
-4. The inputs files I used
+4. The inputs files I used "Question1.Rdata", "Part1.Rdata", "Part2.Rdata"
-5. This ReadMe file
+5. This ReadMe file "README.md

 -------------------------
 Comments on code